pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT18/IoT_Review-01_Presentation.md

 - Implement logging and analytics for honeypot interactions.
 - Automate reporting of detected attackers.
 - Introduce more sophisticated honeypot deception techniques.

----
-This README provides a comprehensive guide to setting up the Raspberry Pi-based honeypot system.
-Happy hacking (ethically)! 🚀